-- Responsible for direct supervision and education of students, under the direct supervision of the CCCE. - Have an AS or AAS Degree from an accredited PTA program or a minimum of a BS degree in PT from an accredited educational program.
-Both PT and PTA must have a minimum of one year of clinical experience. - Facilitate communication with students to define expectations and provide appropriate and timely feedback to students in a positive manner. - Demonstrate ethical behavior, and serve as a professional role model. - Plan, implement, and evaluate learning experiences for students. - Ensure that PTA students are adequately supervised and evaluated in the clinical environment. - Provide sufficient orientation for students. - Provide direct patient care with adequate "hands on" practice for optimum development of skills and professionalism. - Assign and adjust patient caseload as students develop skills. - Allow students to supervise aides or technicians, as appropriate. - Perform other related duties as assigned by the Director of Physical Therapy or CCCE.
+- Responsible for direct supervision and education of students, under the direct supervision of the CCCE - Have an AS or AAS Degree from an accredited PTA program or a minimum of a BS degree in PT from an accredited educational program.
+Both PT and PTA must have a minimum of one year of clinical experience. - Facilitate communication with students to define expectations and provide appropriate and timely feedback to students in a positive manner. - Demonstrate ethical behavior, and serve as a professional role model. - Plan, implement, and evaluate learning experiences for students. - Ensure that PTA students are adequately supervised and evaluated in the clinical environment. - Provide sufficient orientation for students. - Provide direct patient care with adequate "hands on" practice for optimum development of skills and professionalism.